aragon/foundry-env/README.md

-# OSx Project Manager for Foundry
+# Foundry ENV for OSx

-**Standardized, network-ready Foundry setups — zero configuration needed.**
+**Standardized, network-ready Foundry setups for Aragon OSx projects.**

 This repository provides a **reusable foundation** for all Aragon OSx projects built with Foundry.
 It delivers: